Journal of Samuel Kiechel

 After spending the end of 1585 in Münster, Samuel Kiechel found a farmhand who claimed to know the way to Osnabrück.
 The city was his next stop on his return journey to Hamburg.
 Although the land between Münster and Hamburg was no longer as threatened by banditry as the areas around Cologne and the Rhine River, it was January.
 Temperatures had dropped, and the roads were covered with deep snow, making the journey difficult and dangerous.

-Getting lost was one thing, but the area around Münster was also unsafe.
-Kiechel had heard that a company of Spanish soldiers had been spotted two miles from the city.
+Samuel Kiechel departed Münster with his new companion.
+Unfortunately, shortly after leaving, our traveller realised that his supposed guide was unfamiliar with the route.
+Getting lost was one thing, but the area around Münster remained somewhat unsafe.
+Kiechel had heard that a group of Spanish soldiers had been spotted two miles from the city.
 They were supposed to escort the Elector of Cologne to the Bishop of Münster.
 However, many soldiers at the time were mercenaries.
-The experiences of previous weeks had heightened Kiechel’s awareness of the dangers when travelling in this region.
-Sometimes, there was no clear distinction between bandits and mercenaries.
+The experiences of previous weeks had heightened Kiechel’s awareness of the dangers of travelling in this region.
+Sometimes, there was no clear line between bandits and mercenaries.
 And who would miss a lone traveller?

 Map of northern Westphalia with Münster at the bottom and Lengerich and Tecklenburg Castle at the top, 1595

-After a long rest (and a jug of beer), Samuel and the farmhand decided to press on, as it was getting late.
+After a long rest (and a jug of beer), Samuel and the farmhand decided to press on as it was getting late.
 The two men who had been following them had disappeared.
 However, now our traveller was worried that they had gone ahead and were waiting for him along the road.
 Nonetheless, he continued and reached the village of Lengerich in the evening without incident.
 Kiechel saw Tecklenburg Castle to the left of the settlement, high in the mountains.

 In Osnabrück